-We have considered these factors and other potential sensitivities in evaluating the judgements made in the preparation of the financial statements.

-- Significant and unusual transactions: We did not identify any significant transactions outside the normal course of business or any transactions where the business rationale was not clear. - Journals: We have performed design and implementation testing of the controls in place for journal approval.
-We have used Spotlight data analytics to risk assess journals and select items for detailed follow up testing.
+3. Management override of controls: We concluded satisfactorily in this area.
+We did not identify any significant bias in the key judgements made by management based on work performed.
+Furthermore, we have not identified any instances of management override of controls in relation to the specific transactions tested based on work performed.
+There are no other findings to report Risk identified This risk area includes the potential for management to use their judgement to influence the financial statements as well as the potential to override the Council's controls for specific transactions.
+Deloitte response We have considered the overall sensitivity of judgements made in preparation of the financial statements.
+This included the following areas: Significant and unusual transactions: We did not identify any significant transactions outside the normal course of business or any transactions where the business rationale was not clear.
+Journals: We performed testing of the controls in place for journal approval.
+We used data analytics to risk assess journals and select items for detailed follow up testing.
 The journal entries were selected using computer-assisted profiling based on areas which we consider to be of increased interest.
-We have tested the appropriateness of journal entries recorded in the general ledger, and other adjustments made in the preparation of financial reporting. - Accounting estimates: We have performed design and implementation testing of the controls over key accounting estimates and judgements.
-We reviewed accounting estimates made in the period for biases that could result in material misstatements.
-Each of the areas of estimation evaluated were found to be balanced and did not indicate a bias to achieve a particular result.
+We have tested the appropriateness of journal entries recorded in the general ledger, and other adjustments made in the preparation of financial reporting.
+Accounting estimates: We performed design and implementation testing of the controls over key accounting estimates and judgements.
+We reviewed accounting estimates for biases that could result in material misstatements.
+We note that, overall, the areas more subject to estimation in the period were balanced and did not indicate a bias to achieve a particular result.
 We tested accounting estimates and judgements, focusing on the areas of greatest judgement and value.
 Our procedures included comparing amounts recorded or inputs to estimates to relevant supporting information from third party sources.
+Overall opinion We issued an unqualified opinion on the Authority's 2019/20 accounts on 20 October 2020, in accordance with the deadline set for local government bodies.
+Our opinion confirms that the accounts present a true and fair view of the financial position of the Authority as at 31 March 2020 and its income and expenditure for the year then ended.